LeoCavaille/dvblmgr/README.md

 make -j8
 ```

-On *Mac OS* with homebrew you may have to use `-DYAMLCPP_STATIC_LIBRARY=1` in cmake because you doesn't have the dynamic library files for yaml-cpp.
+On *Mac OS* with homebrew you may have to use `-DYAMLCPP_STATIC_LIBRARY=1` in cmake because you don't have the dynamic library files for yaml-cpp.

 Testing